What is Responsible Gambling?

-Responsible gambling is an effort of casinos, game providers, and legal authorities to ensure personal safety and well being of all who choose to gamble.
+Responsible gambling is an effort of casinos, game providers, and legal authorities to ensure the personal safety and well-being of all who choose to gamble.

 Responsible gambling is ultimately the responsibility of the adult gambler.
 However, casinos are also responsible for not allowing anyone who has self-excluded to gamble with them.

 Do you have a potential gambling addiction?

 People become problem gamblers in different ways.
 For example, it could follow a big win or a string of losses.
 Some problem gamblers are very obvious, whereas some hide their problems even from those closes to them.

 To judge whether you might have a gambling addiction, answer these questions:

 - Do you spend more money gambling than you budgeted?

 - Does your gambling cause hardship (financial, emotional, or otherwise) for you or your household?

 - Do you lie about the amount of time or money you spend gambling?

 - Does your gambling harm your ability to function at work or school?